Special Frontier Force: Tibetan Elite Mountain Warfare Unit

 A highly specialised and secretive unit, the Special Frontier Force is a paramilitary unit of the Indian army.
 Comprised mainly of Tibetan refugees, the unit operates along the Tibetan border to increase Indian strategic security against China.
 The Special Frontier Force is unique in that it was originally funded and trained by the CIA in the 1960s.

-Background
+1. Background

 The year is 1962; tensions between India and China grow stronger by the day due to the disputed Himalayan Border.
 Attempts to settle these disputes have failed on many occasions, with negotiations between the two countries proving unfruitful.
 As the relationship sours further and both countries step up military patrols along the border, scuffles occur regularly.
 War ultimately breaks between China and India in October 1962.

-Disputed regions between India and China
+Disputed regions between China, India and Pakistan.

 Largely due to a devastating series of defeats in combat during the Sino-Indian War, Indian military forces recognise the need for more specialised units within border areas.
 As a result, the Special Frontier Force, also referred to as SFF or ‘Establishment 22’ was formed.

-This article will focus on the formation and early training of the SSF, until the early 1970s when CIA forces retreated from SFF-led operations.
+This article will focus on the formation and early training of the SSF until the early 1970s when CIA forces retreated from SFF-led operations.

-Timeline
+2. Timeline

-• 20th of October 1962 – The Sino Indian War begins.
+• 20th of October 1962 – The Sino-Indian War begins.

 • 14th of November 1962 – Special Frontier Force is finally formed at the request of Jawaharal Nehru.